canonical/k8s-snap/docs/src/snap/howto/ceph.md

 Create a storage pool named "kubernetes" in the Ceph cluster.

+We will set the number of placement groups to 128 because the Ceph cluster of this demonstration will have less than 5 OSDs.
+(See [placement groups])

 ```
-ceph osd pool create kubernetes
+ceph osd pool create kubernetes 128
 ```

-Initialize the pool as a Ceph block device (RBD) pool
+Initialize the pool as a Ceph block device (RBD) pool.

 ```
 rbd pool init kubernetes